Negotiation with Prosecutor After Arrest

 I stand at the ready.
 I've handled thousands of cases in the San Fernando courthouse going back to the early 1990s.
 I've worked for the District Attorney's office, so I see the prosecutor's perspective.

 Hedding Law Firm is a criminal defense law firm located in LA County at 16000 Ventura Blvd #1208 Encino, CA 91436.
-Contact us for a free case review at (213) 542-0940 or fill out our contact form.
+Call (213) 542-0940 for a free case review, or fill out our contact form.

 Related: